peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 The updating described in the preceding paragraph of all variable except temperature is straightforward.
-Temperature, however, is a little more complicated and follows the general procedure described by Boville and Bretherton (2003) involving dry static energy.
+Temperature, however, is a little more complicated and follows the general procedure described by Boville and :cite:`boville03` involving dry static energy.
 The state variable updated after each time-split parameterization component is the dry static energy :math:`s_i`.
 Let :math:`i` be the index in a sequence of :math:`I` time-split processes.
 The dry static energy at the end of the